 Do not reply to these emails, or click on any links!

-Also, be weary of just clicking on any links generated by search engines, as Internet fraud professionals and hackers are very good at what they do and it’s possible that even Google can be fooled into listing false or criminal websites.
+Also, be wary of just clicking on any links generated by search engines, as Internet fraud professionals and hackers are very good at what they do and it’s possible that even Google can be fooled into listing false or criminal websites.